hooligram/hooligram-client/README.md

 5. `yarn` or `npm install`
 6. `yarn android` or `npm run android`

-## Connecting to local server
+## Connecting to local hooligram-server

-For debugging end-to-end, sometimes it's good to connect to a local a server.
+For debugging end-to-end, sometimes it's good to connect to a local a hooligram-server.
-Assuming local server is running on `ws://localhost:8080` (see hooligram-server README on how to run server locally):
+Assuming local server is running on `ws://localhost:8080` (see the README at the [hooligram-server](https://github.com/hooligram/hooligram-server) repo on how to run the server locally):

 1. set `API_HOST=ws://localhost:8080` in `.env` file
 2. run emulator